 What We Fund

 The Appalachian Fund board considers requests that fall within the program areas listed below.
 Other requests are occasionally considered.
-Grants are restricted to applicants serving the southern Appalachian region of the United States.
-In particular, there is emphasis focused on eastern Kentucky.
+Grants are restricted to applicants serving the central Appalachian region of the United States with an emphasis on eastern Kentucky.
 To be eligible for a grant, the organization or institution, as well as the purpose of the proposed project, must qualify under 501(c)(3) regulations of the United States Internal Revenue Service.